Rita Saffioti: Parliament

 Saffioti unsuccessfully stood for election at the 2005 Western Australian state election.
 She was sixth place on the Labor Party's ticket for the East Metropolitan Region in the Western Australian Legislative Council (upper house).
 She won preselection for West Swan in April 2008, with Carpenter controversially hand-picking her over Swan Hills MP Jaye Radisich and the Labor Right's Belinda Coniglio.
 At the 2008 Western Australian state election on 6 September, Saffioti was elected to the newly created electoral district of West Swan in the Western Australian Legislative Assembly, the lower house of the Parliament of Western Australia.
 She was re-elected at the elections in 2013, 2017 and 2021.
 Over its existence, West Swan has covered the north-eastern Perth suburbs of Ballajura, Caversham, Ellenbrook, Landsdale and parts of the Swan Valley.

 From 9 April 2013 to 26 June 2015, Saffioti was the shadow minister for planning, finance, government accountability and women's interests.
 From 26 June 2015 to 11 March 2017, she was the shadow minister for planning, finance, transport and infrastructure.

 On 17 March 2017, following the election of the McGowan government on 11 March 2017, Saffioti was appointed as the minister for transport, minister for planning, and minister for lands.
 She stopped being minister for lands on 13 December 2018, with Premier Mark McGowan saying it would enable Saffioti to focus more on Metronet, the government's expansion program for Perth's rail network.
 Ben Wyatt succeeded her as minister for lands.
 Following the 2021 election, on 19 March 2021, Saffioti became the minister for ports, as well as keeping her existing ministries.

-Agencies under the responsibility of the minister for transport are the Department of Transport, Main Roads Western Australia and the Public Transport Authority.
-Agencies under the responsibility of the minister for planning are the Department of Planning, Lands and Heritage and the Western Australian Planning Commission.
-Agencies under the responsibility of the minister for ports are the Department of Transport, the Fremantle Port Authority, the Kimberley Ports Authority, the Mid West Ports Authority, the Pilbara Ports Authority and the Southern Ports Authority.
+Agencies under the responsibility of the minister for transport are the Department of Transport & Major Infrastructure, Main Roads Western Australia and the Public Transport Authority.
+Agencies under the responsibility of the minister for planning are the Department of Planning, Lands & Heritage and the Western Australian Planning Commission.
+Agencies under the responsibility of the minister for ports are Fremantle Ports, the Kimberley Ports Authority, the Mid West Ports Authority, the Pilbara Ports Authority and the Southern Ports Authority.

 Upon becoming minister for transport, Saffioti cancelled the controversial Roe 8 highway project, which would have extended Roe Highway through the Beeliar Wetlands.
 The cancellation fulfiulled an election promise made by Labor.
 The contract for the project was renegotiated to instead construct three different road projects: duplication of Wanneroo Road between Joondalup Drive and Flynn Drive, connection between Murdoch Drive and Roe Highway, and duplication of Armadale Road between Tapper Road and Anstey Road. $46.9 million of taxpayer funds was written off by the decision to cancel Roe 8.